 Neither CalGEM nor the State of California has the legal authority to force removal of equipment from private properties, and/or require remediation above and beyond the intended future use of the property, where the surface owner does not wish these activities to occur.
 CalGEM only has the authority to require plugging and abandonment of wells.
 Further, a surface owner may elect to use tanks or other equipment onsite for other purposes than oil and gas production at the conclusion or surrendering of a lease.
-The regulation should be revised to reflect that site restoration to pre-development status is at the discretion of the surface owner.
+The regulation should be revised to reflect that site restoration to pre-development status is at the discretion of the surface owner and the provision should apply to Method 1 as well as Method 2.